Get a Better Night’s Sleep with Twin Aspen Dental Center

 When this repeatedly happens throughout your sleep cycle, it prevents you from getting a good night’s sleep.
 Over time, the condition may also cause more life-threatening consequences, including high blood pressure, short-term memory loss, and an increased risk for heart attacks and strokes.
 While you should always consult your physician first for a diagnosis and treatment options, your doctor may refer you to your dentist for a custom-fitted oral appliance to be worn while you sleep.
 Many patients with mild-to-moderate sleep apnea symptoms prefer such devices over the alternative of a CPAP machine, which features bulky, noisy, and uncomfortable equipment.
 Some patients may see optimal results from combining oral appliance therapy with CPAP therapy, though you’ll need to talk to your doctor before beginning treatment.

-The oral appliances for sleep apnea open your airway by holding your jaw forward and open while you sleep.
-This has the effect of giving your tongue more room so it doesn’t collapse your airway and can often times eliminate your snoring.
-Snoring and sleep apnea are related, and while one who snores doesn’t always have sleep apnea, people with sleep apnea ALMOST ALWAYS SNORE.
+Oral appliances for sleep apnea open your airway by holding your jaw forward and open while you sleep.
+This gives your tongue more room, so it doesn’t collapse your airway, which often eliminates snoring.
+While snoring and sleep apnea are related, one who snores doesn’t always have sleep apnea.